ETHANYICHIANG/ECS-174---Computer-Vision/README.md

 ## PS 3
 ## Decsription
-This hw is about pathern detection using `bag of words` and filters, also with a deep convolutional neural network to detect simlair sceen.
+This hw is about pathern detection using "bag of words" and filters, also with a deep convolutional neural network to detect simlair sceen.
+Please find the `Report.pdf` in PS2 for more detail.